 Shopping for the right nasal spray starts with learning a thing or two about the active ingredients they contain.
 Once you know the basics, it’s much easier to narrow down which symptoms you need to treat and which nasal spray might work best.

 Some nasal sprays can be habit-forming and aren’t appropriate for long-term use.
-You should speak with your doctor about a longer-term treatment plan if nasal sprays aren’t giving you symptom relief.
+Speak with your doctor about a longer-term treatment plan if nasal sprays aren’t giving you symptom relief.